unaihuete93/Tecnun-DevOps-2025/AZ400_M02_L02_Version_Controlling_with_Git_in_Azure_Repos.md

 #### Task 1: Commit changes

-In this task, you will use Visual Studio Code to commit changes.
+In this task, you will use Azure DevOps Repos  to commit changes.
+For simplicity we will work with the repository directly on the server/cloud (instead of the local copy of the repository).

-1. In the Visual Studio Code window, at the top of the vertical toolbar, select the **EXPLORER** tab, navigate to the **/eShopOnWeb/src/Web/Program.cs** file and select it.
+1. Go to your **eShopOnWeb-NAME** project and click on **Repos>Files**.
+Navigate to the **/eShopOnWeb/src/Web/Program.cs** file and select it.
 This will automatically display its content in the details pane.
 2. On the first line add the following comment:

     ```csharp